649000/springboot-oauth2-resourceserver-cognito/README.md

 # Warranty Tracker API service

 ## Overview
-A Spring Boot RESTful API service that helps to track the warranties of your products.
+The Warranty Tracker API service, built on Spring Boot, is designed to streamline warranty management for your products, providing a reliable and efficient platform for tracking warranty details effortlessly.

-The objective of this project are:
+## Objectives
-1. Familiarize with the Spring Boot framework
+* Familiarization with Spring Boot: Gain proficiency in utilizing the Spring Boot framework for building robust and scalable APIs.
-2. Familiarise with building an OAuth2 resource server
+* Building OAuth2 Resource Server: Learn the implementation of OAuth2 resource server functionality to enhance security and access control.
-3. Explore Identity as a Service products such as AWS Cognito
+* Exploration of Identity as a Service (IDaaS) Solutions: Explore services like AWS Cognito to understand their role in providing secure identity management solutions.

 ## Features
-This API service document warranties of your products.
-Users are able to key in their products with the expected warranty expiry date and add details of the companies if technical support is needed.
+The API service allows users to:

-This project has also been deployed onto Railway.
-Railway is an infrastructure platform similar AWS.
-Railway was chosen because it provides free tier for hobbyist.
+* Document warranties for their products, including key details like expected expiry dates and associated company information for technical support.

-#### Technologies
+* Email reminders for products with warranties that are nearing expiration

-1. Spring Boot
+## Technologies Utilized
-2. Spring Security
+* Spring Boot: Leveraged for efficient API development.
-3. Spring Boot OAuth2 Resource Server
+* Spring Security & OAuth2: Ensures robust security measures for access control.
-4. Lombok
+* Lombok: Streamlines Java code with annotations, reducing boilerplate code.
-5. Maven
+* Maven: Used for project management and build automation.
-6. MapStruct
+* MapStruct: Facilitates mapping between Java bean types.
-7. AWS Java SDK for Amazon DynamoDB
+* AWS Java SDK for Amazon DynamoDB: Employed for seamless integration with Amazon DynamoDB.

 ## Running the project
 AWS Access and Secret keys are required and must be set as an environment variable to run this app